 Features like Power Query (to connect diverse data sources), DAX and Merge transformation, and Power View (to create interactive charts, maps, and graphs) amplify the value you derive from Microsoft BI for data visualization.
 You can opt for the on-premise edition or the cloud version, depending on your specific business needs.

 Although Big Data may look quite a complex terminology from the outside, once you read a little about it you would know it’s not that hard and easily implementable.
-You don’t have to be a Data scientist to implement it in your businesses, just use the above tools and you are good to go.
+You don’t have to be a Data scientist to implement it in your businesses, just use the above data management tools can save the day for you.

 Are you utilizing any other Big Data Management tools that are offering substantial yields to your business?
 Do let us know through the comments section below.